cicd-tutorials/cicd-tutorials.net/docs/tutorials/jenkins/sonarqube-jenkins/README.md

 # Integrating Jenkins and SonarQube

-This example uses the same Jenkins configuration as the [Jenkins with access to hosts Docker engine](../jenkins-host-docker/) example.
+This tutorial uses the same Jenkins configuration as the [Jenkins with access to hosts Docker engine](../jenkins-host-docker/) tutorial.
 If you did any configuration in [jenkins-host-docker](../jenkins-host-docker/) directory, sync the project names with `-p`/`--project-name` option or `COMPOSE_PROJECT_NAME` environment variable to use the same volumes.
 For example:

 ```sh
 # Replace jenkins with jenkins-host-docker, if you used default project name in jenkins-host-docker directory.